Sewing Cabinet Side Table

 The base of the sewing cabinet doesn’t look too bad.
 But the top was a little rough.

-I’m sure I didn’t pay $10 for this old sewing cabinet, but look at that date!
-I’ve had this thing nearly four years.
-My goal this Spring and Summer is to hit my stash hard and whittle away at all that stuff I have in storage.
+I’m sure I didn’t pay $10 for this old sewing cabinet; I’ve had this thing for nearly four years.
+This Spring and Summer, I aim to hit my stash hard and whittle away all that stuff I have in storage.

 Sand Lid of Sewing Cabinet

 The lid of the sewing cabinet had a lot of damage, plus the two stickers.
-I used my orbital sander with 150 grit then 200 grit sandpaper.
-I’ll show you how well it turned out further down in this post.
+I used my orbital sander with 150 grit and then 200 grit sandpaper.
+This post will show you how well it turned out further down.

 Make Repairs Including Tightening Screws